 Global challenges and international relations

-The Centre's research address the region’s importance for global economic development and geopolitics, as well as underlying tensions and conflicts.
+The Centre's research addresses the region’s importance for global economic development and geopolitics, as well as underlying tensions and conflicts.
 This also includes issues such as food, sustainability and environmental issues.

 - The Centre is committed to promoting a strong research environment with the aim to become a leading institution in Europe.

 - The Centre serves as a meeting place for scholars at Lund University with an interest in East and South-East Asia and collaborates in developing joint research projects.

 - The Centre engages in collaboration with scholars at other universities through, for example, joint research projects and also welcomes visiting scholars.